Build an end-to-end data pipeline in Databricks

 Click Compute in the sidebar.

 On the Compute page, click Create Cluster.
-The New Cluster page appears.

-Specify a unique name for the cluster, leave the remaining values in their default state, and click Create Cluster.
+Leave the remaining values in their default state, and click Create Cluster.

 Step 2: Explore the source data